 - Horticultural oil has not yet been shown to be effective against this insect, however a winter application of dormant oil to the bark and crotches of the plants where scales shelter may be beneficial.
 Winter is an especially good time to treat for scales because a higher (winter) application rate can be used without damaging the plant.
 Thorough coverage of the tree is especially important when treating with oil.

 - Application of systemic insecticides as a drench applied to the root zone of plants to be protected has shown the most promise in tests to date.
-Imidacloprid (Merit® or Bayer Advanced™ Garden Tree and Shrub Insect Control) and dinotefuran (Greenlight Tree and Shrub Insect Control with Safari) has shown best control when applied between May and July.
+Imidacloprid (Merit® or Bayer Advanced™ Garden Tree and Shrub Insect Control) or dinotefuran (available under various trade names online) have shown best control when applied between May and July.
 When drenching the soil with a systemic insecticide, allow several weeks for control as the products needs time to spread throughout the plant.

 As of the beginning of 2014, in Texas the crape myrtle bark scale has been observed infesting crape myrtles throughout the Dallas-Fort Worth-Denton-Rockwall area, and in Tyler, TX.
 In 2012 the scale was confirmed in Ardmore, OK and in 2013/14 it was confirmed in Houma and Shreveport, LA; Germantown, TN; and Little Rock, AR.
 If you live outside these cities and believe you have an infestation of this scale, please let us know.
 Pictures or samples can be submitted through your county Extension office or you can leave a message for me through the comments section of this update.

 For more general information about scale insects and their control, see Extension publication B-6097, Scale insects on ornamental plants.
 Note: Since this post was published, we have published a YouTube version of a 44 minute webinar on what we know about the biology and control of crape myrtle scale.